otchevradoslav/Diprab/README.md

-# NodejsShop - Full Stack E-Commerce Application
+# Diprab - Full Stack E-Commerce Application

 A complete, lightweight e-commerce solution built with Node.js, Express, TypeScript, and MySQL.
 This project features a public-facing shop with a shopping cart and checkout system, as well as a comprehensive admin panel for managing products, categories, and orders.